RiceAllDay22/CSR_Arduino_Codes/README.md

 # CSR_Arduino_Codes

-This repository contains codes and documents for operating many different sensors and modules.
+This repository contains codes and documents for operating many different sensors and modules. <br>
+The Individual_Modules folder contains projects where only one electronic module is used. <br>
+The Data_Loggers folder contains projects where multiple modules are used to collect data.

 ## CO2 Sensors
 - Sensirion SCD30